SasySpanish/Financial-Data-Analysis-Automation-with-Python/README.md

 - Developing advanced feature engineering functions (e.g., volatility metrics, rolling stats).
 - Integrating visualization dashboards using **Plotly Dash**, **Streamlit**, or **Power BI**.

 ---

-## Contributing

-Contributions are welcome!
-If you want to suggest improvements or add new features:

-1. **Fork** the repository.
-2. **Create a new branch** for your changes.
-3. **Commit** with clear messages.
-4. **Open a Pull Request** describing your modification.

----

-## License
-Specify your license (e.g. MIT, Apache 2.0).
-Add a `LICENSE` file to the repository if not already included.

----

 ## Author
 **GitHub:** [@SasySpanish](https://github.com/SasySpanish)
-This project demonstrates how automation can enhance the efficiency and quality of **financial data workflows**, making it easier to transform raw data into valuable insights.

 ---